BeehiveNGO/Beehive/README.md

 - [ReliefBot.io](): Experimental space we're using to engineer how bots can use data sourced from the humanitarian community to answer queries about how to support humanitarian operations

 ##Supporters

+Beehive is supported by a growing network of innovative technology companies:

 [Salesforce](), Box, DatabaseLabs